ga-curriculum/responsive-design-v2/setup/README.md

 mkdir css
 ```

-Then, create an `index.html` file, as well as a `style.css` file inside the `css` directory.
+Then, create an `index.html` file and a `style.css` file inside the `css` directory.
 These files will hold your work for this lecture:

 ```bash
 touch index.html ./css/style.css